 Previous results and inclination angles

 After the application of a LT from A to B we saw that the rod was not only moving diagonally vs. the slot, but that it also showed an inclination angle vs. the slot and the xB-axis.
-We also showed that for our specific collision scenario an observer in frame C would measure the inclination angle between the rod and the slot to be zero.
-We confirmed this by the application of LTs of event coordinates from A to C, from A to B and further on from B to C. The last LT (from B to C) was a bit complicated – as we did not apply a full relativistic vector formalism, but used the most simple form of the LT along the vector of the rod’s relative motion vrel,CB as seen in frame B.
+We also derived that an observer in frame C would measure the inclination angle between the rod and the slot to be zero.
+We confirmed this by the application of LTs of event coordinates first from A to C, from A to B and later on from B to C.

 Illustration 2: The moving rod as perceived by observers in a frame B attached to the slot.
 The slot is at rest in frame B. The xB-axis of a B-related standard coordinate coordinate system is aligned with the slot.
 A rotated coordinate system instead has an xB,rel – axis aligned with the vector of the rod’s relative diagonal velocity vrel,CB towards the slot (as seen from the slot’s perspective!).